oreiche/gpgl/README.md

     // Set kernel parameter
     kernel.setArgImage("img", image);

-    // Run kernel and render to encapsulated canvas kernel.run();
+    // Run kernel and render to bound canvas kernel.run();

     // Cleanup
     kernel.delete();
     image.delete();

+To see the full code and other examples have a look at the `example` directory in the sources.

 Limitations
 ===========